pspakit/phisigmapiwebsite/docs/design-doc.md

 ![Example Webpage](https://99designs-blog.imgix.net/blog/wp-content/uploads/2021/01/cozzzy-copy.jpg?auto=format&q=60&fit=max&w=930)
 I really like this landing page.
 The nav bar is simple but effective, and the illustration is out of the way of the text but is still nice to have.
 I also like the change in color and cutoff of the illustration as the page transitions to more information.

+### Icons

+Icons for the website will come from [Lucide](https://lucide.dev/) as they are free to use without attribution.

 ## 🚦🚧🔶 Following Under Construction 🔶🚧🚦

 ## Wireframes